Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: SPLIT-FLOWS

 Split-flows bridge the gap between distributions defined over domains with different dimensionality by augmenting the lower-dimensional space with additional noise dimensions, as illustrated in Figure~\ref{fig:split-flow-illustration}.
 Given the two endpoint distributions $\pi_R$ and $\pi_r$ defined over $\mathbb{R}^N$ and $\mathbb{R}^n$, respectively, we introduce a simple noise distribution $\pi_{\epsilon \mid R}$ on $\mathbb{R}^{n-N}$ and use a CNF $\phi_t$, trained via the conditional flow matching objective in Equation~\ref{eq:conditional-flow-matching-loss}, to learn a measure transport between $\pi_R \times \pi_{\epsilon \mid R}$ and $\pi_r$:

-The noise distribution $\pi_{\epsilon \mid R}$ is chosen such that, given a coarse-grained representation, sampling is tractable; for example, a Gaussian distribution.
-Using Equation~\ref{eq:change-of-variables} and the factorization of the augmented endpoint distribution, we can connect the densities $\pi_R$ and $\pi_r$ despite the difference in dimensionality via:
+The noise distribution $\pi_{\epsilon \mid R}$ is chosen such that, given a coarse-grained representation, sampling is tractable, e.g., a Gaussian distribution.
+Using Equation~\ref{eq:change-of-variables} and the factorization of the augmented endpoint distribution, we can connect the densities $\pi_R$ and $\pi_r$ despite the difference in dimensionality via

-In the context of multiscale modeling, we utilize this setup to connect the coarse-grained density $\pi_R$ with the density of fine-grained configurations $\pi_r$.
-Introducing the noise distribution $\pi_{\epsilon \mid R}$ resolves the one-to-many nature of backmapping and formulates it as a generative-modeling problem.
-The flow connects the full degrees of freedom of the fine-grained model with the slow degrees of freedom captured by the coarse-grained model, while mapping the fast, omitted degrees of freedom to a simple noise distribution, as illustrated in Figure~\ref{fig:figure-1}.
+In molecular modeling, we use this framework to relate the coarse-grained density $\pi_R$ to the density over fine-grained configurations $\pi_r$.
+Introducing the conditional noise distribution $\pi_{\epsilon \mid R}$ resolves the many-to-one nature of coarse-graining and allows backmapping to be formulated as transport of measures across resolutions.
+From a geometric perspective, the flow learns a global coordinate transformation that disentangles the structure of fine-grained configuration space induced by the map $M$, i.e., its decomposition into slow and fast degrees of freedom.
+A more detailed discussion of this viewpoint is provided in Appendix~\ref{app:geometric-perspective}.

 To train split-flows in a two-sided manner, as outlined in Section~\ref{sec:two-sided-fm}, we pair samples from the two endpoint distributions using the coarse-graining map $M$, and construct a semi-deterministic coupling between $(\mR, \boldsymbol{\epsilon})$ and $\vr$: